Connect with us

 Source

-Now, if you want a car with a little bit more passenger space, consider the Perodua Bezza 1.0 Standard G Manual.
-With a 1KR-VE VVT-i engine and with 91 nm, this base Bezza model has a decent fuel consumption of 22.8 km/l with eco driving luggage capacity of 508 kg.
+If you prefer a car with a little bit more passenger space, consider the Perodua Bezza 1.0 Standard G Manual.
+With a 1KR-VE VVT-i engine and with 91 nm of maximum torque, this base Bezza model has a decent fuel consumption of 22.8 km/l with eco driving.
+It has a luggage capacity of 508 kg.

 Aside from more room, it’s equipped with features like dual SRS airbags for driver and passenger, anti-lock braking system (ABS), multi-info display, audio system with USB and bluetooth connectivity, as well as 2 front speakers which you can blast on those road trips.